willpv23/BackWeapon/README.md

 OffsetPosition = 0.0,-0.17,-0.02  //Position of the weapon relative to the ped's Spine3 bone.
 Rotation = 0.0,165,0.0  //Rotation of the weapon for AI.
 List of weapon names (you must use the "weapon_blahblah" format): https://wiki.rage.mp/index.php?title=Weapons

+[Advanced]
+AddonComponents = None //Here you can add any addon weapon components you have installed so that they will show up on the stowed weapon.
+You need to use the name of component, ie COMPONENT_AT_AR_FLSH.
+Multiple entries should be separated by a comma.
 ```

 ## Features